nmeri17/suphle-docs/src/docs/v1/flows/index.md

 // example, maybe?

+## Precaution
+While making use of Flows, you run a risk of DDOS-sing your database, so exercise caution depending on your underlying `OrmDialect`.
+If you're on the Eloquent adapter, it can help if your database connection credentials specifies unique configuration for read and write.
+If you're using CycleOrm instead, the services being called from your serviceCoordinators should make parallel/asynchronous connections to the database

-# Flow types
+## Flow types
 Flows are sub-divided into two types:
 - Those that deal with single value nodes, known as Single Nodes
 - Nodes that contain a list of data (such as database entities), known as Collection Nodes

-In both cases, the idea is to reach into the previous response with a key matching one of those returned from that payload.
+Think of flow types as javascript promises, since they don't work on the response body immediately but resolve to the appropriate renderer at a later date.
+In both classes of Flow, the idea is to reach into the previous response with a key matching one of those returned from that payload.
 The value at this key will determine whether it is a single or collection node.
 The key can either be the actual key name:

 // example